Tool Marks: Fundamentals, Striations and Impressions

 In impressed-mark formation, the tool is pressed against the substrate without relative sliding.
 The compressed surface receives a three-dimensional negative impression of the tool face.
 A hammer face pressed into soft wood, a bolt-cutter blade pressed into a lead-seal, or a screwdriver tip pressed without slipping into a soft-metal screw head all produce impressed marks.
 The impression records the macroscopic geometry (class characteristic) and the microscopic surface texture (potential individual characteristic) of the contacting tool surface.

-Striated marks are the most information-rich category for individual tool identification, because the striation pattern reflects the unique surface topography of the tool's cutting edge at the moment of marking.
+Striated marks carry the highest individual-characteristic content of any tool-mark category, because the striation pattern reflects the surface topography of the tool's cutting edge at the moment of marking.
 That topography develops from three sources: the manufacturing process, the finishing process, and use-induced wear.

 Manufacturing striations.
 During production, the cutting edge of a tool is formed by a sequence of material-removal operations: casting or forging shapes the blank, grinding refines the edge geometry, and honing or filing puts the final cutting bevel.
 Each stage leaves microscopic marks on the surface.
 Grinding with a grinding wheel creates ridges and grooves parallel to the grinding direction; polishing blunts the peaks but does not eliminate the underlying striation pattern.
 Two nominally identical tools from the same production run will have similar macroscopic geometry (class characteristics) but different microscopic surface textures (potential individual characteristics) because the specific sequence of abrasive grits, grinding wheel positions, and tool orientations will differ in detail.